 If you have something new when you come to class, please let me know.
 We can talk in confidence if necessary.

 As a Yoga Therapist I have a wide range of options available for modifying our work to help you.

 Everything carries risk, even staying in bed.
 A class taught by an experienced Yoga Teacher should be relatively safe, although always listen to your body and don’t strive for movement which is not available or not comfortable for you.

 Will Yoga help with weight loss?

-If exercise for weight loss is your aim, then there are likely to be more efficient ways of doing this than Yoga; science has suggested metabolic activity decreases slightly during a Yoga practice.
+If exercise for weight loss is your aim, then there are likely to be more efficient ways of doing this than Yoga; research has suggested metabolic activity can decrease slightly during a Yoga practice.
 However Yoga can support, balance and compliment other exercise.